hagk17/MA-Covid-19-Analysis-Application/README.md

 Linkage file between census tract ID and town ID/name for Massachusetts

 ### TOWN_CovidCases_20200819.csv
-Weekly confirmed COVID infections and infection rate for all Massachusetts towns from Jan 1, 2020 to August 19, 2020
+Weekly confirmed COVID infections and infection rate for all Massachusetts towns from Jan 1, 2020 to September 9, 2020

 	Conf<DATE>: Covid19 case count by town.
 For populations <50,000, <5 cases are reported as such or suppressed for confidentiality purposes.